-Low-code development is an approach that provides developers with an ability to build applications rapidly by minimizing the efforts of hand-coding to cope-up with the software demands.
-It normally involves a visual or graphical user interface comprising of wizards, templates, drag-and-drop facility to facilitate software development.
-With low code, the traditional approach to write the code line-by-line gets eliminated and the setup and deployment part is becoming swifter than ever.
+Low-code development is an approach that provides developers with the ability to build applications rapidly by minimizing the efforts of hand-coding to cope-up with the software demands.
+It normally involves a visual or graphical user interface comprising wizards, templates, and a drag-and-drop facility to facilitate software development.
+With low code, the traditional approach to write the code line-by-line gets eliminated, and the setup and deployment part is becoming swifter than ever.
 All you need to do is define the logic and flow.
 And TADA!
-The code will be produced thereby reducing the intricacy of the application development process.
+The code will be produced, thereby reducing the intricacy of the application development process.
 There is still scope for improvement but the low-code platforms come in handy when it comes to creating apps related to business process management, project management, database management, innovation applications, etc.

 When low-code meets DevOps:

 - Consistency - from development to deployment: Low-code platforms can integrate easily with programming tools that automate the application deployment.
-Besides, they can assist in some of the vital processes in any DevOps culture such as version control, build validation, QA, etc. Having one platform that can provide all this with ‘no’ or ‘low’ code can increase the speed of DevOps teams and at the same time reduces the overall complexity.
+Besides, they can assist in some of the vital processes in any DevOps culture, such as version control, build validation, QA, etc. Having one platform that can provide all this with ‘no’ or ‘low’ code can increase the speed of DevOps teams and, at the same time, reduce the overall complexity.
 This means that the developers don't have to worry about the compatibility part as the app gets deployed in the same traditional fashion, because you might be worried that the app is created by a non-developer.
 The low-code platform easily gets integrated with the organization's workflow.
-There isn't any risk of disruption involved and make the teams confident.
+There isn't any risk of disruption involved and it makes the teams confident.

 To understand how low-code is slowly becoming part of the development, you can see how some of the major players are focusing their efforts on low-code platforms.
-Over the last few years, some of the organizations are either making advancements or have already started making low-code environments an integral part of their development processes.
-The main goal is to be able to create, test, and deploy a variety of applications to obtain good results and better business opportunities, faster than before.
+Over the last few years, some organizations are either made advancements or have already started making low-code environments an integral part of their development processes.
+The main goal is to be able to create, test, and deploy a variety of applications to obtain good results and better business opportunities faster than before.
 For example, Microsoft has already started bringing low-code platforms to DevOps.
 Microsoft has combined low-code scheme and DevOps with a major focus on three components.
-They have followed this approach to their new class of tools that includes Power Apps.
+They have followed this approach to their new class of tools, which includes Power Apps.
 Power Apps is a platform as a service with which you can create applications using your browser.
-Let’s see what are those three components:
+Let’s see what those three components are:

 - Monitor: The monitoring feature identifies the existing and potential errors and enhances performance.
 One of these monitoring features used in the Canvas Studio can help in debugging by checking the network trace calls to see the data returned and related errors.

-The primary aim of all the cultural or practical changes in IT is producing applications faster.
-DevOps works on the theory of continuous everything which means all the elements in your development process should be involved in an efficient way to allow these continuous improvements.
+The primary aim of all the cultural or practical changes in IT is to produce applications faster.
+DevOps works on the theory of continuous everything, which means all the elements in your development process should be involved in an efficient way to allow these continuous improvements.
 With the low-code, you can incorporate almost any developer irrespective of the level of skill because low-code enables him/her with a simplified development process.
-The rising demands are not something to be worried about but are to be taken as opportunities and practices like DevOps and low-code are the right channels that can help you efficiently leverage those opportunities.
-So, the early you adopt the better you will establish yourselves in the market.
+The rising demands are not something to be worried about but are to be taken as opportunities, and practices like DevOps and low-code are the right channels that can help you efficiently leverage those opportunities.
+So, the earlier you adopt the better you will establish yourselves in the market.